CENG501-Projects/CENG501-Fall2024/ErturkKayman/Readme.md

   - *PyTorch:* Framework for model development and training.
   - *Torchvision:* For pre-trained backbones (e.g., ResNet).
   - *NumPy & Pandas:* For dataset manipulation and numerical operations.
+  - *Tqdm:" For progress bar
   - *KITTI Dataset:* Used for training and evaluation.
   - *Matplotlib:* For visualizing results (predictions and bounding boxes).
+  - *Deformable DETR:*  Deformable DETR is an efficient and fast-converging end-to-end object detector.
+(Which requires special compilation for each GPU-Cuda pair.)
 We have implemented (fully or partially):
 - Dataset Loading:
     Parsed the KITTI dataset to load images and their corresponding 3D bounding box annotations.
     Applied transformations (e.g., resizing, normalization) to preprocess the images.
     Handled variable-sized bounding boxes using a custom collate function.
+    (Mostly adopted from MonoDetr.)
 - Backbone Feature Extraction:
-    Used ResNet-34 (pre-trained) as the feature extractor to generate a low-resolution feature map from input images.
+    Used ResNet-50 (pre-trained) as the feature extractor to generate a low-resolution feature map from input images.
+    Our implementation outputs 4 different feature layers.
-    Output: Feature maps of shape (B, 512, H, W).
+    Example output: Feature maps of shape (B, 512, H, W).
+    (Mostly adopted from MonoDetr.)
+- Cluster Center Estimation:
+    From the features provided by backbone, semantic scores and depth scores are calculated and cluster  centers are estimated.
+    Output: Returns combinaton of scores for loss calculations, final cluster centers ([B, num_clusters, C]), token positions (Shape: [B, num_tokens, 2]) and tokens ([B, num_tokens, C]).
-- Adaptive Token Transformer (Simplified):
+- Adaptive Token Transformer:
-    Flattened the feature map into tokens and clustered them using k-means to identify regions of interest.
+    Flattened the feature map into tokens and clustered them using outline-preferred token grouping to identify regions of interest.
     Applied a single-layer attention mechanism to refine these tokens.
-    Output: Refined tokens of shape (B, num_clusters, embed_dim).
+Transformer is as small as possible due to computational challenges.
+    Output: Cluster assingments (Shape: [num_tokens]) and merged features.
+(Shape: [B, num_clusters, token_dim])
 - Multi-stage Feature Reconstruction (Simplified):
     Used a fully connected layer and convolutional layers to reconstruct the pixel-level feature map from refined tokens.
     Added skip connections to preserve original spatial information.
     Output: Reconstructed feature maps of shape (B, C, H, W).
+    (Mostly adopted from MonoDetr, not fully implemented because of the unknown hyperparameters.
+Instead we integrated the MonoDetr's output mechanism.)
 - Mono3D Detection Head:
     Designed a detection head to predict 3D bounding box parameters:
         Location: (x, y, z)